-Instead of listening to pop on the radio or your buddy’s bands CD, download one of these epic audiobooks that will last you hours.
+Instead of cycling through the same old tunes, download one of these epic audiobooks for hours of road trip entertainment.
 Really, we mean a long time — like 90 hours, if you need it.

-The best audiobooks for road trips don’t include stale, PBS-style classical literature — there’s a time and a place! — but enthralling stories about American pop culture, the scenic land, its history, and, yes, even the darkness buried beneath all these topics.
-These recordings are sure to keep you energized and give the trip greater meaning.
+The best audiobooks for road trips don’t include stale, PBS-style classical literature, but rather, enthralling stories about American pop culture, scenery, its history, and the weirdness, beauty, and even darkness buried beneath it all.
+Our picks for the best road trip audiobooks are sure to keep you energized and give the trip greater meaning.